SASA: a SimulAtor of Self-stabilizing Algorithms

 sasa ring.dot

-cd test/coloring # from the sasa git repository make ring.cmxs # compile what's need to be compiled sasa ring.dot # launch the simulation
+cd test/coloring # from the sasa git repository make grid5.cmxs # generate and compile all necessary files sasa grid5.dot # launch a simulation

 nb: the simulation output (in the green frame) follows the RIF conventions.